lmtri2307/MyCoin/client/README.md

 4. Install dependencies: `npm install`
 5. Start the MyCoin client: `npm start`

 This will start the client application and connect it to the MyCoin network.
+Access to htpp://localhost:3000 by browser to start using.

 ## Features